xrarch/xremu/README.md

 Ships with a pre-built [boot ROM](https://github.com/limnarch/a3x) binary.

-Also see the more featured, but way slower, [Love2D/LuaJIT implementation](https://github.com/limnarch/emu).
+Also see the more featured, but way (way) slower, [Love2D/LuaJIT implementation](https://github.com/limnarch/emu).

 ## Running

-Make sure you have SDL 2.0+ installed.
+Make sure you have SDL2 installed.

 Building the emulator should be as simple as typing `make`.